rkoshak/sensorReporter/README.md

 # Behavior
 There are three types of behaviors.

 1. Certain sensors require polling.
-The Bluetooth and WebIOPi GPIO sensors will poll for the current state one per configured poll period.
+The Bluetooth, WebIOPi GPIO, and Raspberry Pi GPIO sensors will poll for the current state one per configured poll period.
 If the state of the sensor has changed the new state is published to the configured MQTT/REST destination.